CodersOS/live-addon-maker/README.md

 - [Copy the addon file `explanation.squashfs` onto the usb device][ia]

+Now, when you start the live system, the file should be present.

 ### Install Software

 There is a software which you want to have installed on the live system.